 Naughty Dog has kept most plot details under wraps, but we know the game takes place five years after the original The Last of Us.
 Although the first game focused on the loving bond between Joel and Ellie, Druckmann told fans at PlayStation Experience 2016 that the theme of the sequel is “hate.”
 We also know players will primarily control Ellie rather than Joel this time around.

-Following the premiere of the trailer, Druckmann, along with voice actors Troy Baker (Joel) and Ashley Johnson (Ellie), took part in a panel hosted by Game Informer’s Andy McNamara.
+Following the announcement at PlayStation Experience 2016, Druckmann, along with voice actors Troy Baker (Joel) and Ashley Johnson (Ellie), took part in a panel hosted by Game Informer’s Andy McNamara.

-These assurances were welcome, especially given that Bruce Straley, Druckmann’s co-director for The Last of Us and Uncharted 4, is not working on Part II.
+Regarding the script, Druckmann’s co-director for The Last of Us and Uncharted 4, Bruce Straley, is not working on Part II.
 “Bruce recently decided to take some much deserved time off after shipping two critically acclaimed games in the last few years.
 He’s looking forward to returning to the studio soon and jumping back in on his next project,” Sony said in an official statement to Kotaku.
 Oscar-winning composer Gustavo Santaolalla, who created the score for the first game, will be returning, according to Druckmann.

-In addition to the trailer, Naughty Dog has also released some concept art for the game.
+In addition to the trailers, Naughty Dog has also released some concept art for the game.

 New cast members